NVIDIA/cuCollections/README.md

 ```

 ### Caveats
-`mirrors-clang-format` guarantees to invoke the correct version of `clang-format` and avoids version mismatches.
+`mirrors-clang-format` guarantees the correct version of `clang-format` and avoids version mismatches.
 Users should **_NOT_** use `clang-format` directly on the command line to format the code.